joesmemos/joesmemos.github.io/_posts/2023-10-09-integrity.md

 Why would I want to be myself?
 Maybe people don’t like me.
 Don’t I want to be someone else then?
 Ah, but there is great danger in changing myself for others.
 Changing the way I dress so that I can fit in at work may not be a big deal.
 Changing my values or moral actions so I can fit in at work, that is tragic.

-The fact is, my life was a tragedy for many years.
+The fact is, I was that way for many years.
 I didn’t know how to be myself.
 I didn’t know who I was.
 I didn’t know what I valued or needed or wanted.

 By God’s grace, I was knocked down.
 I was hurt.
 I realized that I must learn to be myself or risk greater tragedy.
 Pleasing others doesn’t work.
 After some major failures, and some deep contemplation to learn from them, I realized why I needed to be myself.